Skip to main content

 Advancing from the foundational understanding that lifestyle choices shape hormonal health, we can now examine the specific mechanisms through which these choices modulate an individual’s progesterone response.
 This involves a more granular look at how diet, exercise, stress, and sleep translate into biochemical events that either support or hinder progesterone’s synthesis, transport, and receptor-level action.

 Your body’s internal chemistry is in a constant state of flux, responding in real-time to these external inputs.
 The goal of a hormonally-aware lifestyle is to provide inputs that promote stability, sensitivity, and balance within the endocrine system.
-This creates a state of resilience where the body can produce and effectively utilize progesterone to maintain physiological harmony, from the to mood regulation.
+This creates a state of resilience where the body can produce and effectively utilize progesterone to maintain physiological harmony, from the menstrual cycle to mood regulation.

 Dietary Architecture and Progesterone Signaling